 Today’s business environment is characterised by intense global competition and fast-paced changes.
 That’s why production functions of manufacturing companies must have the capacity of undertaking large-scale improvement of a radial and innovative nature.
-That’s why companies are interested in innovative methods of production planning.
+Moreover, that’s why companies are interested in innovative methods of production planning.

 Kaikaku is a Japanese word meaning change or reformation.
 The Kaikaku method tends to entail large-scale changes involving wide-ranging activities.
 Changes are made in, for instance, production processes, pieces of production equipment, culture in organisations, manufacturing strategies, leadership styles, information systems, and management processes.
 In some cases, the scope of the change was the production systems and all production functions or the whole company.
 It often involved the implementation of lean production.